menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 3. Edit the failover configuration and click :guilabel:`OK` to save the settings.

 You can delete existing failover relationships.
 When a failover relationship is deleted, the scopes are not removed from the DHCP server, but they are no longer in a failover configuration.
-After removing the failover relationship the Men&Mice Suite will handle the affected scopes as split scopes.
+After removing the failover relationship Micetro will handle the affected scopes as split scopes.

 **Deleting a Failover Relationship**